Spending a little bit of money now, plus taking the time to learn some DIY car maintenance, will mean big savings later on.

 Be sure to check your engine belts on the recommended car maintenance schedule and replace them when you’re noticing fraying or cracks.
 If an engine belt breaks while using the car, it could whip around and get twisted up in the engine, causing extra damage and making the whole repair particularly expensive.

 On this list, this factor is most likely to be a really high and unexpected expense if left unchecked.
-You don’t want to take out any cash advances or payday loans to have to pay for this kind of damage.

 Total savings over five years:

 Checking tire pressure: $400 (cost of an alignment repair and tire and suspension damage)

 Tire rotation: $700 (cost of a new tire set)

 Changing air filter: $500 (average A/C repair costs)

 Wash your car: $300 (detailing and paint correction)